Revenue Management Total Guide: Definition, Strategies & Software

-We have created this total guide to help you and your team understand everything you need to know about hotel revenue management.
+We have created this total guide to help you and your team understand everything you need to know about revenue management.
 We will explain what it is, what its purpose is, and what the key functions of a revenue manager are.
 We will also share some of the most valuable KPIs that you should be tracking on a regular basis to help you gather the data you need to create effective strategies for maximising revenue in your hotel.

 Revenue management: What it is and what it’s not

-Let’s start with a few basic hotel revenue management concepts before we look at how to increase revenue with the right KPIs, strategies and platforms.
+Let’s start with a few basic revenue management concepts before we look at how to increase revenue with the right KPIs, strategies and platforms.

-Revenue management vs yield management – The terms revenue management and yield management are often used interchangeably, but they are actually very different concepts.
+The terms revenue management and yield management are often used interchangeably, but they are actually very different concepts.

 Put simply, revenue management within the hotel industry is all about selling the right room, to the right client, for the best price, through the right distribution channel, in the most cost-effective way possible.
-And all this ultimately comes down to one core strategy: using performance data and analytics to accurately predict demand and consumer behaviors.
+And all this ultimately comes down to one core strategy: using performance data and analytics to accurately predict demand and consumer behaviours.
 The aim is to use this data to anticipate market trends and make strategic decisions that optimise your hotel profit margin and distribution channels so that you can generate the highest possible rate of revenue growth.

 The purpose of revenue management